 The five grains continue to be used in ritual contexts, as in the Min Nan custom of creating a Taoist stove to cook Chui Zhao Fan, a meal for the Kitchen God in which five dry seeds are placed into a slot in the chimney of the stove.
 Casual worshipers may simply use any five beans (e.g., of different colors) instead of any particular set of grains.

-As for Myths, History and Folklore of RICE in China- Rice is still a food offered by the gods and sometimes venerated as such.
+As for Myths, History and Folklore of RICE in China- Rice is still offered by the gods and sometimes venerated as such.

 田地歌 Tian’te- Field Songs

 Field songs are folk songs with a long history, which are popular and sung among farmer who work in the rice-growing field in busy farming seasons in the middle and lower reaches of the Yangtse River.
 Every step of rice agriculture has his songs.

 Their typical singing form is that a master singer sings it with the accompaniment of gongs, drums, suona and other instruments, and it is characterized by large structure, dozens of interlinked melodies, such as “Jiashan field song” of Zhejiang Province, “rice-seedling-transplanting work song” of Jiangsu Province, “tian shan’ge” of Shanghai.